YZS-model: A Predictive Model for Organic Drug Solubility Based on Graph Convolutional Networks and Transformer-Attention: Materials and Methods

-Ultimately, the model's fully connected layers transform the LSTM outputs into final solubility predictions, synthesizing high-dimensional features from the GCN, Transformer, and LSTM, and associating these features with the drug molecules' solubility through nonlinear transformations.
-The design of the entire model is focused on effectively translating the spatial and temporal characteristics of molecules into their solubility properties, thus ensuring high precision and reliability in the solubility predictions for organic drugs.
+Finally, a fully connected layer translates the output of the LSTM layer into the final solubility prediction value.
+This layer not only integrates the high-dimensional features from the GCN, Transformer, and LSTM but also projects these features linearly to relate them to the solubility of drug molecules.
+The design of the entire model aims to achieve an effective mapping from the spatial and temporal characteristics of the molecules to their physicochemical property of solubility, ensuring high accuracy and reliability in predicting the solubility of organic drugs.